bostrot/wsl2-distro-manager/README.md

   />
 </a>

-# WSL2 Distro Manager
+# WSL Distro Manager

-A quick way to manage your WSL2 instances with a GUI.
+A quick way to manage your WSL instances with a GUI.

 ![image](https://user-images.githubusercontent.com/7342321/139673215-5864b99d-7ff4-4198-9027-dae88faef9c6.png)